It boy

 Robert Mitchum was one of the first male movie stars to be labeled an "it man" in the 1950s.

 An "it boy" (sometimes "it man") is an attractive young man who is perceived to have both sex appeal and a personality that is especially engaging.
 The term was coined as the male equivalent of an "it girl".

 History

+An early literary usage of it in this sense is found in a 1904 short story by Rudyard Kipling ("Mrs Bathurst" in Traffics and Discoveries), which contains the line "'Tisn't beauty, so to speak, nor good talk necessarily.
+It's just It.
+Some women'll stay in a man's memory if they once walk down a street."

+Elinor Glyn, the notorious British novelist who wrote the book titled It and its subsequent screenplay, lectured:

+With It, you win all men if you are a woman and all women if you are a man.
+It can be a quality of the mind as well as a physical attraction.